skirtles-code/vue-examples/docs/patterns/coupled-components-with-provide-inject.md

 There are various ways for components to communicate in Vue.
 The `provide`/`inject` mechanism is one of them, and it's generally not well understood.

-It's common to hear `provide` and `inject` described as 'long range props' or 'dependency injection'.
+It's common to hear `provide` and `inject` described as 'long-range props' or 'dependency injection'.
 While those can be useful ways to think of them, a major use case is for communication between tightly coupled components.

 The term 'coupling' is often used as a criticism of a design, but there are many cases where tightly coupled components make sense.
 These are cases where a particular component needs to be a child (or deeper descendant) of another, specific component.
 A few examples: